|The Horse Chestnut Leaf Miner in Nottinghamshire|

 After weeks of searching at various sites, we finally discovered several occupied C. ohridella mines on a Horse Chestnut situated in the grounds of Nettleworth Manor near Mansfield Woodhouse on July 9th 2007.

 The mines all seemed to be below a height of about 2 metres and most were on foliage growing in sheltered locations, often well under the tree canopy and in shade.
-Side shoots from the trunk are also affected.
+Side shoots from the trunk were also affected.

 Following checks with other UK entomologists, it was revealed that there were in fact no Nottinghamshire records of this invasive moth to date and the Nettleworth record was later confirmed as Nottinghamshire's first by John Langmaid.